How to become a gardener

 Once you’ve got the initial equipment costs out of the way, setting up a gardening business can be a relatively low cost start-up option.
 Costs will generally depend on “what your ambitions are, as well as how many people you have on the team”, Sonvdahl thinks “a gardening business that is aiming to be successful needs between £7,000 and £10,000 which includes costs for purchasing and branding the vans, buying proper equipment and tools and insurance”.
 He also advises making sure you have “three months of budget in case things don’t pick up quite in the beginning”.

-You could also look at the idea of buying into a gardening franchise to set up your gardening business (see more in our franchise directory).
+You could also look at the idea of buying into a gardening franchise to set up your gardening business.

 Think also about where you’re going to store all your equipment and vehicles.
 At the start, a decent and secure shed at your home should be sufficient, but as your business grows – if you don’t have the space at home – you may want to think about renting something a little more substantial.